 “Planned Net Revenues for Risk (PNRR)” means a risk-mitigation tool defined in BPA’s Financial Reserves Policy.

+“Power Revenue Requirement” means the portion of the Total BPA Revenue Requirement functionalized to Power Services.

 “Power Services” means the organization, or its successor organization, within BPA that is responsible for the management and sale of BPA provided electric power.

 “Power Services Statement of Revenues and Expenses” means the financial report of the results of Power Services activities for the reporting period, including depreciation expense and interest.
 This is also known as the income statement.

-“Preliminary Net Requirement” means the forecasted portion of a customer’s annual Net Requirement that BPA uses to calculate the customer’s Above-CHWM Load for each Fiscal Year.
-Preliminary Net Requirement is determined as the forecasted annual Total Retail Load less Existing Resources, NLSLs, Specified Resources added to Tier 1 Allowance Amount, and Consumer-Owned Resources serving On-Site Consumer Load, as determined in the Above-CHWM Load Process.
+“Preliminary Net Requirement” means a customer’s annual Net Requirement prior to accounting for any New Resources a customer may elect to serve its Above-CHWM Load.
+Preliminary Net Requirement is calculated as the forecasted annual Total Retail Load less Existing Resources, NLSLs, Specified Resources added to Tier 1 Allowance Amount, and Consumer-Owned Resources serving On-Site Consumer Load, as determined in the Above-CHWM Load Process.

 “Priority Firm Power (PF)” means PRDM’s reference to the Section 7(b) rate, as described in the Northwest Power Act.